 Once an instance is connected to another instance, all posts on both instances are stored on both instances.
 Meaning, if one of the sites were to get shut down, the posts would still be on that other instance.
 Keep in mind that most instances are connected to many instances, so this makes it much harder for them to shut down.
 It’s really awesome technology.

-The real beauty of this is that if everyone were to just pick an instance, signup, and share your address with your network on your current social media, you could be found and interested with from any instance.
+The real beauty of this is that if everyone were to just pick an instance, signup, and share your address with your network on your current social media, you could be found and interacted with from any instance.

 For example, say you want to follow me…